Elahehkazemi/Toward-diverse-polymer-property-prediction-using-transfer-learning/README.md

-Repository Name: Polymer Property Prediction using Transfer Learning Repository Description:
+## Polymer Property Prediction using Transfer Learning

 This repository contains the code and models used for predicting the mechanical and thermal properties of linear polymers using transfer learning.
 The work is based on the paper titled "Prediction of Mechanical and Thermal Properties of Polymers using Transfer Learning".

-Abstract:

 The prediction of mechanical and thermal properties of polymers is a critical aspect of polymer development.
 This repository demonstrates the use of a transfer learning approach to predict multiple properties of linear polymers.
 The neural network model is initially trained to predict the heat capacity at constant pressure (Cₚ) of linear polymers using 124 data points.
 The pre-trained model is then transferred to predict four additional properties: specific heat capacity (Cᵥ), shear modulus, flexural stress strength at yield, and dynamic viscosity.
 These properties represent a diverse set of mechanical, thermal, and rheological characteristics.
 The results show high accuracy in predicting these properties using small datasets (13 to 18 samples).
-Additionally, the base model's performance was evaluated using five different loss functions, where the combined loss function demonstrated superior performance.
+Additionally, the base model's performance was evaluated using five different loss functions, with the combined loss function demonstrating superior performance.

-Repository Structure:
+## Repository Structure

-Cp_Prediction_Model.ipynb
+1. Cp_Prediction_Model.ipynb
 This notebook contains the neural network model used to predict the heat capacity at constant pressure (Cₚ) of linear polymers.
 It also explores the impact of various loss functions on model performance, including individual and combined loss functions.

-Transfer_Learning_Models.ipynb
+2. Transfer_Learning_Models.ipynb
-This notebook showcases the transfer learning approach.
-It takes the pre-trained Cₚ prediction model and adapts it to predict four additional polymer properties:
+This notebook demonstrates the transfer learning process.
+The pre-trained Cₚ prediction model is adapted to predict the following four additional polymer properties:
 Specific heat capacity (Cᵥ)
 Shear modulus
-Flexural stress strength at yield
+Flexural stress strength
 Dynamic viscosity

-Data Files
+3.Data Files
 Datasets used for training and validation are included in the data/ folder, with a detailed description of each file's contents.

+## How to use
+requirements.txt
+A list of dependencies and libraries needed to run the notebooks.
 README.md
-A detailed description of the project, instructions on how to run the notebooks, and a summary of results.
+This file.
+It provides a detailed description of the project, instructions on how to run the notebooks, and a summary of results.
-How to Use:
-Clone the repository.
-Install the required dependencies listed in the requirements.txt file.
-Open and run Cp_Prediction_Model.ipynb to train the base neural network model on Cₚ data with different loss functions.
-Open Transfer_Learning_Models.ipynb to see the transfer learning process and predict the four additional polymer properties.